-In our framework, the software and hardware models are decoupled via interfaces that capture their inputs and outputs.
+In our framework, the software and hardware models are coupled via interfaces that capture their inputs and outputs, with connections between models specified via platform mappings.
 On the left-hand side of Fig. 8 we consider the interface of the HVC control software, defined as a robotic platform (RP1) in RoboChart, that specifies the inputs and outputs as (possibly typed) events, indicated by solid boxes.